pradhan1234/Dynamic-Programming/readme.md

-<h3> This repo contains code for Dynamic Programming: Fibo and Rod Cutting </h3>
+<h3> This repo contains code for Dynamic Programming: Fibonacci and Rod Cutting </h3>